undergoer/chord-pie/README.md

 # chord-pie
-chord diagram with a pie chart on the outer perimeter
+Produces a chord diagram with a pie chart on the outer perimeter, as seen below.

+![chord diagram][chord-uniform-colour.png]